agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicecontrol.md

 What just happened?

 We just made the backend calls that a proxy would make to handle a request.
-First we call check to verify an API key, then allocate_quota to verify that the request is within quota limits, and then finally report to save logs and metrics.
+First we call `Check` to verify an API key, then `AllocateQuota` to verify that the request is within quota limits, and then finally we call `Report` to save logs and metrics.

 In a minute or so, the results will show up in the log viewer.